jorgecis/ShortcutPlugin/README.md

 ## DESCRIPTION

-This plugin is for use with [Cordova](http://incubator.apache.org/cordova/), and allows your application to add or remove shortcuts in the android hone.
+This plugin is for use with [Cordova](http://incubator.apache.org/cordova/), and allows your application to add or remove shortcuts in the android home.

 Note: This plugin is for phonegap 3.x